How to be Happy in a Relationship: My 3 Learnings

 “But this is the only route.
 I was suggesting.
 You don’t have to go if you don’t want to.”

 He continues to simmer, and I find it more convenient to keep my mouth shut in the fear of getting abandoned on a village road at sunset while stray dogs watch my every gesture.

-When either one of us suggests to our partner an idea that is ludicrous to them, we should start getting ready for the hot lava that will sweep away everything on its way, including us.
+When either one of us suggests to our partner an idea that is ludicrous to them, we should start getting ready for the hot lava that will sweep away everything on its way, including us, especially us.